eterey/pyprimes/README.txt

 Introduction
 ------------

-Compare a variety of algorithms for generating and testing prime numbers with the pure-Python module ``pyprimes``.
+pyprimes is a pure-Python package for generating and testing prime numbers.

 Prime numbers are those positive integers which are not divisible exactly by any number other than itself or one.
 Generating primes and testing for